nashville-software-school/bangazon-inc/book-1-orientation/chapters/QUEST.md

 Let's cover that hatless head.

-1. Create a new class called `Hat` in it's own file.
+1. Create a new class called `Hat` in its own file.
 1. Add a mutable integer property called `ShininessLevel` to indicate how shiny the hat is.
-1. Add a computer string property called `ShininessDescription` to return a text description of the hat's shininess according to the following rules.
+1. Add a computed string property called `ShininessDescription` to return a text description of the hat's shininess according to the following rules.
     * A `ShininessLevel` less than `2` should be "dull"
     * A `ShininessLevel` between `2` and `5` should be "noticeable"
     * A `ShininessLevel` between `6` and `9` should be "bright"